metalbear-co/metalbear.co/content/en/blog/kubecon-2024-takeaways-what-we-learned-without-getting-our-heads-spun/index.md

 ## Co-Located Events and Surprising Highlights

 We arrived a day before KubeCon proper started so we could attend the co-located events.
 We ended up mostly going to AppDeveloperCon sessions, and it was surprisingly crowded.
-Our highlight from the first day was Daniel Bryant’s excellent talk “**Testing Cloud Apps: Mocks vs. Service Virtualization vs. Remocal Tools**” ([slides](https://speakerdeck.com/danielbryantuk/testing-cloud-apps-mocks-vs-service-virtualization-vs-remocal-tools), [video](https://www.youtube.com/watch?v=3tP31j_T6IE)).
+Our highlight from the first day was Daniel Bryant’s excellent talk “**[Testing Cloud Apps: Mocks vs. Service Virtualization vs. Remocal Tools](https://www.youtube.com/watch?v=3tP31j_T6IE)**”.
 Daniel covered our favorite pain - being unable to work against a real environment and iterate with it as part of the development workflow.
 We were pleased to see a very friendly shoutout to mirrord and our to talk later in the convention!

 {{<figure src="first-image.png" alt="KubeCon 2024 Takeaways " height="100%" width="100%">}}